GeorgeHoneywood/george.honeywood.org.uk/content/blog/jane-holloway-hall/index.md

 {{< image path="jane-holloway-front" alt="Entrance to Jane Holloway Hall" method="Resize" options="2000x" >}}

-On the wooded slopes below Founder's is Jane Holloway Hall, which was originally an indoor heated swimming pool.
-It was built in 1893, so about a decade after Founder's was finished.
+On the wooded slopes below Founder's is the grade two listed Jane Holloway Hall, which was formerly an indoor heated swimming pool.
+It was built in 1893, so about a decade after Founder's was constructed.
 This completion date would make it one of the earlier examples in the UK.
-It is not nearly as visually impressive as Founder's, but it suits its environment well enough.
+It is not nearly as visually impressive as Founder's, but it suits the wooded environment well.
 Unfortunately, they decided to pebble dash it, which I think is a bad call on _any_ building.
-At least the interior has the brickwork exposed.
+Fortunately, the interior has the brickwork exposed, and is notable for its "elegant pinjointed steel roof trusses" [^4].

-For almost as long as I've been at Royal Holloway, I've been curious about this building.
+I've been curious about this building since I started studying here.
 There isn't much about it online.
-On campus there are vague rumours that a student once drowned there.
-There is a [13-year-old thread](https://www.thestudentroom.co.uk/showthread.php?t=903291) on Student Room, where I found this picture, which really piqued my interest in history of this building.
+On campus there are rumours that a student once drowned in the pool, and since haunts the corridors of Founder's.
+Randomly I found a [13-year-old thread](https://www.thestudentroom.co.uk/showthread.php?t=903291) on Student Room, with this picture attached, which piqued my interest.

 {{< image path="interior-student-room" alt="Jane Holloway Hall interior" caption="Jane Holloway Hall, undated (© Royal Holloway Archives)">}}

 This curiosity lingered on for a couple of years until I started swimming regularly.
 These days students have to make the 30-minute walk to Egham Orbit on the other side of the M25.
 Out of laziness, I wanted to find out why the university got rid of the more conveniently located campus swimming pool.

+{{< image path="interior-1906" alt="Jane Holloway Hall interior 2" caption="Jane Holloway Hall, 1906 (© Royal Holloway Archives, ref: [RHC PH/213/1](https://www.flickr.com/photos/rhularchives/3811874334))">}}

 I figured the best place to find this out would be the university archives.
-From the Student Room thread, I knew that the pool became a gym at some point in the 1980s.
+From the Student Room thread, I knew that the pool was removed at some point in the 1980s.
 A brief search of the online archive catalogue returned some results that seemed like they might be relevant.

 Here I have to thank the Archivist, who very helpfully identified magazines and other articles that referenced Jane Holloway Hall.
-As the documents haven't yet been digitized, I had to book a visit to the archive reading room.
-This was the first time I have ever visited an archive --- I'd strongly recommend the experience.
+As the documents are yet to be digitized, I had to book a visit to the archive reading room.
+This was the first time I have ever used an archive --- I'd strongly recommend the experience.
 It's quite weird seeing the world from a perspective 40 years in the past.

-{{< image path="fortnight" alt="Fortnight News Bulletin Edition 2" method="Resize" options="2000x" caption="Fortnight News Bulletin Edition 2 (© Royal Holloway Archives, ref: RHBNC/CM/Pubs/2/1/2)">}}
+{{< image path="fortnight" alt="Fortnight News Bulletin Edition 2" method="Resize" options="2000x" caption="Fortnight News Bulletin Edition 2 (© Royal Holloway Archives, ref: [RHBNC/CM/Pubs/2/1/2](http://185.121.204.135/archives/#/details/ecatalogue/9361))">}}

-Pretty soon I found my answer in the very 1980s Fortnight university "News Bulletin".
-I'll include the text of the article here verbatim.
+Pretty soon I found my answer in the very 1980s Fortnight university "News Bulletin" [^6].
+I'll include the text of the article here verbatim:

+[^6]: See RHUL Archive ref [HB/CM/Pubs/2/1/2](http://185.121.204.135/archives/#/details/ecatalogue/9361).

 > #### Ignominious end for Victorian swimming pool?
 >